The Chess Masters of New Orleans

 Today Jude is a Guinness World Record holder, of having played 117 opponents in a simultaneous exhibition.

-Jude is possibly a good example of one of the many many metaphors of chess.
-Chess is a mirror of the battles of life and while one may loose a battle, if you are lucky, the game continues on in the future.
+Jude is possibly a good example of one of the many, many metaphors of chess.
+Chess is a mirror of the battles of life and while one may lose a battle, if you are lucky, the game continues on in the future.

 For a few dollars and an open ear, an eager chess player visiting New Orleans has the opportunity to play a chess master and learn a few things along the way.
 It’s a life that Jude wouldn’t trade in for 64 squares and 16 pieces.